The 'UAE Free Zone Profit Repatriation' Search Guide: 5 Things IT Founders Must Know

 Why it matters: The UAE will not tax your repatriated profits, but your home country might.

 The IT Context: Profit repatriation is a two-way street.
 While the funds leave the UAE tax-free, they may be subject to income or corporate tax when they arrive in your home country, depending on your personal tax residency and the specific double taxation agreements (DTAs) in place.
-Always consult with a tax advisor in your destination country.

 Conclusion